scalacenter/scala-advent-of-code/docs/2023/puzzles/day09.md

     x2 - x1
 ```

-Instead of recursion, one could also express the algorithm using
+Instead of recursion, one could also express the algorithm using an
-`Iterator.unfold` (as suggested by Stewart Stewart), or tail
+iterator (with `Iterator.unfold`, as suggested by Stewart Stewart, or
-recursion with an accumulator, or an imperative loop.
+`Iterator.iterate`), or tail recursion with an accumulator, or an
+imperative loop.

 ### Parsing